moves-rwth/storm/documentation/obtain-storm/apple-silicon.md

 you are ready to continue.

 ### General Dependencies
 Install the x86 version of the [general dependencies](dependencies.html#general-dependencies) of Storm using homebrew.
-You need to enable x86 emulation (through Rosetta 2) by prefixing the brew command with `arch -x86_64`, i.e. execute one of the following
+You need to enable x86 emulation (through Rosetta 2) by prefixing the brew command with `arch -x86_64`, e.g. by using the `brew86` alias:

 - Required:
 ``` console